 No student receives family medical leave, parental leave, or adoptive benefits as an employee would, but all students receive consideration for absences due to family duties and emergencies as are consistent with the attendance policies in place under ABA accreditation requirements.

-We are a small law school (fewer than 300 students) that provides an open-door, supportive, and welcoming environment to our students, which tends to be echoed by the student body.
-Each entering class is broken into small groups of 3-5 students led by trained and rigorously selected upper-class law students who provide guidance and support to students during their first semester.
+We are a small law school (303 students) that provides an open-door, supportive, and welcoming environment to our students, which tends to be echoed by the student body.
+Each entering class is broken into small groups of approximately 5 students led by trained and rigorously selected upper-class law students who provide guidance and support to students during their first semester.
 Sometimes the leaders are from the LGBTQ+ community.
 All groups are told about our LGBTQ organization and given the contact information of the officers.
 Each entering student also has the opportunity to meet with LGBTQ officers during the Opportunity Fair each semester.

 Many of our faculty and staff attend events sponsored by the local alternative community and support their causes and organizations.
 Our Associate Dean for Centers and External Programs has given pro bono assistance to Positive Connections, a local non-profit support organization for sexual health and support services, including HIV and other issues.
 Assistance has been given with legal issues, including sale and purchase of the commercial property for their current site as well as providing board member training for their governing board.

-On February 15, 2019 Washburn Law will partner with the Kansas Federal Bar Association as the only regional law school to live stream a full day Diversity in the Law continuing legal education program from the Federal District Court in Kansas City.
-Washburn Law professors and a student will present on an afternoon panel session entitled, “LGBTQ V. RELIGIOUS FREEDOM” specifically addressing current legal issues facing these groups from a constitutional and political context.
+Last year, Washburn Law partnered with the Kansas Federal Bar Association as the only regional law school to live stream a full day Diversity in the Law continuing legal education program from the Federal District Court in Kansas City.
+Washburn Law professors and a student presented on an afternoon panel session entitled, “LGBTQ V. RELIGIOUS FREEDOM” specifically addressing current legal issues facing these groups from a constitutional and political context.